 ELECTRICAL APPLIANCES: The electrical current in Italy is 220V, 50 Hz, AC.

-To use U.S. electrical appliances in Italy you should bring both a converter and a plug adapter.
+To use U.S. electrical appliances in Italy you should bring both a converter and an adapter.
 Wall outlets have continental-type pugs with two round prongs.
-A travel converter kit including adapters can be purchased at most electronic and department stores.
+A travel converter kit including adapters can be purchased at Radio Shack or other electronic and department stores.